 Cancer research

-We work with our partners to improve outcomes for cancer patients
+Working with our partners to improve outcomes for patients

-We are one of 15 research centres that works with Cancer Research UK, Queen Mary University of London, and the Francis Crick Institute.
+We are proud to work with Cancer Research UK, Queen Mary University of London, and the Francis Crick Institute, applying cutting-edge research to healthcare.

 We carry out research across five areas: